Taking Care Of My Health After A Diagnosis Of Rheumatic Fever

 Rheumatic fever can happen again and again.
 Each time it comes back, the heart can get damaged.

-The valves inside the heart that keep the blood moving in the right direction get especially sick and no longer work properly.
+The valves inside the heart that keep the blood moving in the right direction become damaged and no longer work properly.
 This is called rheumatic heart disease.

 People who get rheumatic heart disease can end up very tired and short of breath because the heart has to work harder to move the blood around the body when heart valves are not working properly.
 They may not be able to do the things they used to do, such as rugby, netball, tag, housework, chores, or lawn mowing.